 - We recommend having at least 4 GB of RAM, but more is always better.

-Estimations on server resources
+Estimations on platform resources

 - 30 vehicles with an update once every one minute will give you an average of 0.5 transactions per second.